KillahPotatoes/KP-Liberation/README.md

 * [Advanced Towing](http://steamcommunity.com/sharedfiles/filedetails/?id=639837898)
 * [Advanced Urban Rappeling](http://steamcommunity.com/sharedfiles/filedetails/?id=730310357)

-## ACE Serverside Settings
-I've provided our communities serverconfig.hpp to be [used with the ace_server.pbo](https://ace3mod.com/wiki/framework/settings-framework.html#32-loading-up-the-server-config) for dedicated servers.
-Just copy the userconfig folder into your ArmA 3 Server folder and start the ace_server.pbo as a serverside mod.

 ## Recommended Difficulty Settings
 I recommend using the following difficulty settings for this mission (User profile of your server):
 ```